rust-lang/book/src/ch10-01-syntax.md

 <figcaption>

-Listing 10-4: Two functions that differ only in the types in their signatures
+Listing 10-4: Two functions that differ only in their names and the types in their signatures

 </figcaption>
 </figure>

-Here, the functions `largest` and `largest_char` have the exact same body, so it would be nice if we could turn these two functions into one and get rid of the duplication.
+Here, the functions `largest_i32` and `largest_char` have the exact same body, so it would be nice if we could turn these two functions into one and get rid of the duplication.
 Luckily, we can do that by introducing a generic type parameter!

 To parameterize the types in the signature of the one function we're going to